gitbuh0-byte/booking-system/README.md

 - React and Vite frontend
 - Node.js and Express API
-- PostgreSQL with a GiST exclusion constraint for overlap protection
+- PostgreSQL (supabase) with a GiST exclusion constraint for overlap protection

 ## Run locally